UPDATED January 22, 2021

 - Learn how to score.
 Read here how to score here

-Level 3 and 4 players should always inform the lower skilled partner they may give playing advice AND lower skilled players should take advantage of playing with higher skilled players and use this time to learn and improve their own game.
+Level 3 to 4 players should always inform the lower skilled partner they may give playing advice AND lower skilled players should take advantage of playing with higher skilled players and use this time to learn and improve their own game.
 If a lower skill level player prefers not to receive on court ‘coaching’ then it is best that they play always on the social court and not the competitive court.